 Take your last magazine article idea one step further

 One way freelance writers win new assignments is by poking around one idea until it bleeds fresh juice.
-To do this, brainstorm the following angles a general topic…
+To do this, brainstorm the following story angles about a topic we all want to know more about…

-- A men’s or a women’s angle (eg, weight loss for men or women with multiple sclerosis)
+- A men’s or a women’s angle (eg, how to become a freelance writer for stay-at-home moms)

-- A teen’s or children’s angle (already done above)
+- A teen’s or children’s story angle (how to become a freelance writer for tweens)

-Coming up with creative, interesting angles to write about can be the hardest part of being a freelance writer — and the most rewarding!
+Coming up with creative, interesting story angles to write about can be the hardest part of being a freelance writer — and the most rewarding.

 Fellow scribes, how do you get feature article ideas?
 I welcome your comments below…